 All venues in the Puppets in the Green Mountains festival are wheelchair-accessible.
 Assistance can be provided for priority seating and parking.
 Select shows are offered with ASL interpretation.
 Sandglass welcomes people of all abilities, and strives to provide programming that is inclusive and accessible to all.

 For more information visit puppetsinthegreenmountains.net

 The 2020 Puppets in the Green Mountains is made possible with the generous support of Sandglass Theater’s funders, sponsors, board members, and volunteers.
-Funding for the upcoming festival is provided in part by The National Endowment for the Arts ArtWorks, The Clowes Fund, The Vermont Humanities Council and by Puppeteers of America.
-Funding for the 2018 festival was provided in part by The Clowes Fund, The Bay & Paul Foundation, The New England Foundation for the Arts, Puppeteers of America, The Thomas Thomson Trust, The Vermont Arts Council, The Vermont Community Foundation, Taipei Cultural Center, the Windham Foundation, Chroma Technology, Brattleboro Savings & Loan, as well as local supporters and sponsors.
+Funding for the upcoming festival is provided in part by The National Endowment for the Arts ArtWorks, The Clowes Fund, The Vermont Humanities Council, The Thomas Thomson Trust and by Puppeteers of America.